Bidding Games and Efficient Allocations: From Bidding Games to Combinatorial Bargaining

+In the other direction, suppose we are given a binary bidding game $G$ of height $k$.
+W.l.o.g. $G$ is a balanced tree: if it is in DAG form, we can clone every node with several incoming edges, along with its subtree; if some branches are shorter than $k$, we extend them in the trivial way: replace each terminal $t$ at depth $k'<k$ with a balanced binary subtree of height $k-k'$, all of whose leaves are identical to $t$.

+Now we have a balanced tree of height $k$.
+For every internal node, arbitrarily label one child as ``left'' and the other as ``right''.
+We construct an SSB $F=\tup{k,v_1,v_2,\tau}$ as follows.
+Let $\tau$ be the identity permutation over $K=[k]$.
+We identify any path from the root $s_0$ to a terminal $t$ with a partition $(K^1,K^2)$ of $K$ where $K^1$ contains all levels $d$ s.t. the left child was selected, and $K^2$ contains all other levels (i.e., where the right child was selected).
+Note that any $K'\subseteq K$ appears in exactly one terminal $t'_1$ as $K^1$, and in exactly one terminal $t'_2$ as $K^2$.
+We set $v_i(K')=u_i(t'_i)$.
+Thus the set of allocations in $F$ coincides with the set of paths in the original game $G$. \end{proof} For example, the game $G_{\maj}$ (Sec.~\ref{sec:bidding_games}) coincides with a sequential scrip bargaining over three identical items, where each agent assigns a value of $1$ to bundles of size two or more, and $0$ otherwise.

-Since SSAs are essentially equivalent to bidding games on binary trees, an immediate corollary of Theorem~\ref{th:Pareto} and Prop.~\ref{th:SSA_bidding} is the following.
-For a set of items $K$, let $T_P(K)$ be the set of Pareto-efficient allocations of $K$ among two players. \begin{theorem} Let $F=\tup{N,K,(v_i)_{i\in N},\tau}$ be a sequential scrip auction (with two players).
-Then there is a PSPE $\gamma$ in $F$ s.t. $\mu=\mu_\gamma$ is a monotone and surjective mapping from $\calB$ to $T_P(K)$. \end{theorem}
+Since SSBs are essentially equivalent to bidding games on binary trees, an immediate corollary of Theorem~\ref{th:Pareto} and Prop.~\ref{th:SSA_bidding} is the following.
+For a set of items $K$, let $T_P(K)$ be the set of Pareto-efficient allocations of $K$ among two players. \begin{theorem} Let $F=\tup{K,v_1,v_2,\tau}$ be a sequential scrip bargaining, and let $\eps$ be some high budget resolution.
+Then $\tup{F,\eps}$ has a Bottom Equilibrium $\gamma$, s.t. $\mu=\mu_\gamma$ is a monotone and surjective mapping from $\calB_\eps$ to $T_P(K)$. \end{theorem}

 As we mentioned in the introduction, the set of items $K$ need not be a collection of physical items.
-We next consider some applications of SSAs with ``virtual items''.
+We next consider some applications of SSBs.